Enthiran (film series): Enthiran (2010 film)

 Bohra visits the site to retrieve Chitti, which has now reassembled itself, albeit in a damaged state.
 Chitti asks Bohra to take him to Bohra's house, not knowing that the person who had been searching for him was Bohra himself.
-After this, Bohra embeds a red chip inside Chitti while reconstructing it, converting it into version 2.0, which is more aggressive and ruthless.
+After this, Bohra embeds a red chip inside Chitti while reconstructing it with Siva and Ravi, converting it into version 2.0, which is more aggressive and ruthless.
+When Siva and Ravi ask Bohra why he is doing this to Chitti, Bohra tells them that he is doing this to earn money through his business and defame Vaseegaran, scaring Siva and Ravi.
 It then gatecrashes Vaseegaran and Sana's wedding, kidnaps Sana and fights off numerous policemen on the way who chase it.
 It then creates replicas of itself using Bohra's robots, and then kills Bohra after he attempts to kill Sana.
 Using its robot army, Chitti occupies AIRD and causes mayhem in the city.
 After informing Sana that it has acquired the human ability to reproduce, Chitti wishes to marry her so that a machine and a human being can give birth to a pre-programmed child, but Sana refuses.
 It eventually finds Vaseegaran, who entered AIRD to stop the chaos, and nearly kills him just before the police appear.
 The ensuing battle between Chitti's robot army and the police personnel leads to a lot of property destruction and many casualties.
 While fighting the police personnel and the army, Chitti and his robots attack in various formations like a sphere, a snake, a wall and a large human-like figure.
 Vaseegaran eventually captures Chitti using a magnetic wall and accesses its internal control panel, whereby he instructs all the other robots to self-destruct.
 He then removes Chitti's red chip, calming it down.

 In a court hearing, Vaseegaran is sentenced to death for the casualties and damages caused by the robot army, but Chitti explains that it was Bohra who caused its deviant behaviour and shows the court video footage of Bohra installing the red chip.
 The court releases Vaseegaran, while ordering that Chitti be dismantled.
 Left with no choice, Vaseegaran asks Chitti to dismantle itself.
 While saying goodbye, Chitti apologises to Vaseegaran, Sana and their families who forgive it, before dismantling itself.

 The film's setting then shifts to 2030.
 Chitti is now a museum exhibit.
 A curious school student on an excursion trip asks her guide why it was dismantled, to which Chitti responds, "Naan sinthikka arambichen" (I started thinking).